A few areas having an AGI that is too high will cost you are:

 · Deduct part of the cost of tax preparation from moonlighting and rental income (above the line) rather than 100% on Schedule A, where it is not only below the line, but wasted on high-income professionals.

-· Use section 179 to take a larger depreciation deduction when it will help reduce your AGI the most (this means planning ahead for necessary equipment purchases, especially as you near year-end).
+· Use section 179 to take a larger depreciation deduction when it will help reduce your AGI the most (this means planning ahead for necessary fixed asset purchases, especially as you near year-end).

 · Reimbursing yourself through your business under an accountable plan (your business will deduct your reimbursement when paid and it won’t be taxable to you!)

 · Contributing to a SEP, SIMPLE IRA, or SOLO-401k plan.

 · Contributing to an HSA or buying self-employed health insurance

 Once you get used to thinking in terms of the effect on AGI, I’m sure you’ll find other ways to reduce it.
 AGI is the primary number the IRS refers to when granting and removing tax benefits, so the effect on AGI should always be considered when you are making a financial decision that could impact your taxes.